makkus/freckles_website/pages/02.blog/example-seafile/item.md

 I think nowadays *Seafile* also offers a Docker image.
 But you have to be of the opinion that using Docker for this kind of service is a good idea.
 Which I am not.
 But that's a different topic, and probably another blog post :-)

 For this article, if you want to understand all of the things involved, I'd also recommend reading [the post about the `static-website`-adapter](/blog/example-static-website).
-Not necessary for only the 'Quickstart' part though.
+And also probably [the one about data-centric environment management](/blog/data-centric-environment-management).Not necessary for only the 'Quickstart' part though.

 ---
 ** NOTE **